-In Mandelkern's Hebrew version, we find nearly all the components of this original section.
-Its purpose is to emphasize the hollow vanity of the cantor who is eager to impress with both his clothes and his good looks.
-To be sure, Mandelkern translates "and with his prayer-shawl on his shoulder he endeavours to look handsome" and also "to show his snow white hand he fidgets at his neck".
-He makes changes only within the limits of accepted usage; so instead of "the little black coat" of Heine we find "his prayer-shawl on his shoulder", with the word "prayer-shawl" stressed in the translation, probably to draw attention to the translator's emendation.
-Feferman retains the "black coat" but leaves out the dandyism of the original; he also omits the cantor's gestures.
+In Mandelkern's Hebrew version we find nearly all the components of this original section.
+Its purpose is to emphasize the hollow vanity of the cantor, who is eager to impress with both his clothes and his good looks.
+To be sure, Mandelkern translates 'and with his prayer-shawl on his shoulder he endeavours to look handsome' and also 'to show his snow white hand he fidgets at his neck.'
+He makes changes only within the limits of accepted usage, and so instead of 'the little black coat' of Heine we find 'his prayer-shawl on his shoulder' with the word 'prayer-shawl' stressed in the translation, most likely in order to draw attention to the translator's emendation.
+Feferman retains the 'black coat' but leaves out the dandyism of the original, and he also omits the cantor's gestures.